Light and crumbly, fluffy and moist, these traditional Irish Scones are just waiting for a slathering of clotted cream and jam.

 – Stir the egg/half & half mixture into the flour with a wooden spoon until moistened.

-– Then use floured hands to lightly bring the dough together.
+– Then use your hands to lightly bring the dough together.

 4) Knead the dough just until it comes together, then pat into a round 1-inch thick.

-– Turn the dough out onto a lightly floured surface and knead as briefly as possible just until it all comes together and the surface is smooth.
+– Turn the dough out onto a smooth surface and knead as briefly as possible, bringing in the loose bits, pushing everything together, and folding the dough over just until it all comes together.

-– Pat or gently roll into a 1-inch thick round.
+– Pat or gently roll the dough into a 1-inch thick round with a rolling pin.

 5) Rest and refrigerate the dough.